Tulum is one of the trendiest travel destinations along the east coast of Mexico and has become incredibly popular.

 We can guarantee that you will not be bored.
 Whether you are a beach bum or an avid explorer, here is our list of top things to do in Tulum to get you started!

 Tulum is quite small.
-Equip yourself with a map, a bike, plenty of water and set off on an adventure.
+Equip yourself with a map, a bike (there are plenty of places to hire), plenty of water and set off on an adventure.

 After 15km we entered the Sian Ka’an Biosphere Reserve.
 This is now a UNESCO World Heritage site, and is the largest protected area in the Mexican Caribbean.

-On the way back, we visited the well renowned Casa Malca (and almost ran over a snake!).
+We visited the well renowned Casa Malca hotel.
 This had been recommended to us by a number of people and we were not let down.

 The entrance to the lobby had 10ft curtains made of bridal gowns and large windows looking straight out on to the white sand beach.